Survivors of Suicide

 Survivors of Suicide Support Group

-The Survivors of Suicide (SOS) Aurora support group meets the third Monday of every month at the Advent Christian Church from 7-9 pm.
+The Survivors of Suicide (SOS) Aurora support group meets the third Monday of every month from 7-9 pm.